upbound/universal-crossplane/cluster/olm/README.md

   contains metadata that cannot be extracted from `Chart.yaml`, such as `installModes`.
   Make sure new version doesn't make any changes there.

+> If you would like to connect to a different Upbound endpoint, you need to change
+> the default one in the `values.yaml.tmpl` in Helm chart.

 After all is ready, run the following command:
 ```bash
 make olm